-The design guidelines in Table DT-1 shall be used to review rezoning, alternative means of compliance, special use permits, and planned development master plan applications in downtown.
+Downtown Urban Design Guidelines The A Applicant must respond to the Downtown Urban Design Guidelines contained in the 2030 Comprehensive Plan if: a) The property to be rezoned is within "Downtown" as shown on the Urban Form Map in the 2030 Comprehensive Plan.
+Polic y DT 7.18: lesign guidelines in Table DT-1 shall be used to review rezoning, alternative means of compliance, special use its, and planned development master plan applications in downtown.

-perm its, and planned development master plan applications in downtown.
 Click here to view the Urban Form map Fayetteville Street should be free of service elements, including loading docks, mechanical equipment, and driveways.
-1 Response: N/A 2 Loading or service entrances should be embedded within the block where possible.
+1 Response: {N/A} 2 Loading or service entrances should be embedded within the block where possible.
 If embedding the loading dock is not possible, the loading dock should be located to the side or rear of a building.
 The width should be minimized and doors or gates should shield the loading docks from view.
 Roll-down gates should be decorative if facing the public realm.
-Response: Based on the proposed Shopfront frontage, loading or service entrances will be minimized.
+Response: Based on the proposed Urban Limited frontage, loading or service entrances will be minimized.
 Surface and structured parking should be landscaped, emphasizing interior tree canopies in surface lots, formal borders, and street trees to reinforce the streetwall.
-3 Response: Based on the proposed Shopfront Footage, there shall be no surface parking between any building and the street.
+3 Response: Based on the proposed Urban Limited frontage, there shall be no surface parking between any building and the street.
 4 Mechanical equipment, satellite or microwave dishes, elevator penthouses, and other utilitarian equipment should be screened from view by a structure that complements the design of the building through the use of similar materials, colors, finishes, and architectural details.
 Views from buildings above should also be considered when designing rooftop mechanical equipment.
 Response: The owner's intent is to design the project so rooftop utilities do not detract from the views of the development.
 5 The widths of all curb cuts at parking deck entrances should be minimized.
 Design techniques should be used (such as lane splits within the deck to encourage consolidated single exit or entrance lanes at the street side, and/or columns between lanes to reduce the perceived size of the openings), while maintaining adequate ingress and egress capacity to provide efficient operations and meet air quality conformity.
-Response: Based on the Shopfront Footage, curb cuts shall be minimized.
+Response: Based on the Urban Limited frontage, curb cuts shall be minimized.
 Building entries should be emphasized with architectural features, changes in roofline, different massing, or unique materials.
-6 Response: Based on the Shopfront Footage, buildings shall have street facing entrances.
+6 Response: Based on the Urban Limited frontage, buildings shall have street facing entrances.
 The owner intends to emphasize these elements.